 Projectversion: the version of the project

 The first step to editing the batch file is to remove parameters from it.
-Remove the id, createstamp, and projectversion properties from the file completely.
+Remove the id, createstamp, status and projectversion properties from the file completely.
 Remove the entire value for the key property and remove everything after projects/myproject/index.html?expId=1 in the value property.
-(Note: The formatting of the JSON in the .bat file has been edited for easier readability.)
+(Note: We ultimately need to keep this as a single line of text - the formatting of the JSON in the .bat file below has been edited for easier readability.)